 FREQUENTLY ASKED QUESTIONS

-As a UK resident, as soon as you start earning income, you’re legally obligated to report this to HMR&C, and potentially pay UK income tax.
+As a UK resident, as soon as you start earning income, you’re legally obligated to report this to HMRC, and potentially to pay UK income tax.

-If you’re employed, you’re already registered with HMR&C, and your employer takes income tax from you every month to settle the liability as you earn.
-If you’re self-employed, you have to register personally with HMR&C, report to them annually, and settle any tax liability at the end of every tax year.
+If you’re employed, you’re already registered with HMRC, and your employer takes income tax from you every month to settle the liability as you earn.
+But if you’re self-employed, you have to register personally and directly with HMRC, report to them annually, and settle any tax liability at the end of every tax year.

 WHAT DO YOU KNOW ABOUT WRITING?

 I’ve been writing professionally since 2007, with novels, novellas, and short stories published and available in bookstores like Amazon, in both print and ebook.
 I’ve worked with almost a dozen publishers during that time, and I have also self-published many titles.

 Under the pen name “Clare London” I mainly write male/male romance, but as an accountant I will happily work with authors in any genre.